TheG0ATS/Project-Prep/docs/team-agreement.md

 > elevate as needed.

 - **What will your team do if one person is taking over the project and not letting the other members contribute?**
-  * Said team member will be forced to take a navigator role to allow other members to drive.
+  * Bring it up during stand-up meetings, and tell them what you are noticing.
+Having them take a navigator role is reccomended.

 - **How will you approach each other and the challenges of the project knowing that it is impossible for all members to be at the exact same place in understanding and skill level?**
   * Group stand ups and the occasional check-in every few hours.

 - **How will you raise concerns to members who are not adequately contributing?**
-  Start at the lowest lever of our conflict resolution plan and move accordingly.
+  Ask them to step it up, and ask if there is something they need to be successful.

 - **How and when will you escalate the conflict if your resolution attempts are unsuccessful?**
-  * instructor intervention
+  * Follow our escalation plan, and if again that does not work, speak with JB about the issue.

 ## Communication Plan
 - **Hours?**
-  * `Name`:
-  * `Name`:
-  * `Name`:
-  * `Name`:
+  * 10:00am - 6:00pm (PST) *core hours*
+    * 8:30am - 10:00pm (PST) *extended hours*

 - **Communication Platforms?**
   * Slack